tjtelan/tjtelan.github.io/content/blog/2020-06-12-github-actions-push-vs-pr-workflow.md

-title = "How to prevent Github Actions from deploying on PR with CI/CD" date = 2020-06-12 draft = false
+title = "How to prevent Github Actions from deploying on PR with CI/CD" date = 2020-06-12 draft = false description = "Walkthrough of an example Github Actions workflow that allows different steps for Push vs Pull Requests" [taxonomies] tags = ["github", "github-actions", "ci", "cd"] categories = ["how-to", "devops"]
-[taxonomies]
-tags = ["github", "github-actions", "ci", "cd"] categories = ["how-to", "devops"]
-[extra]
-summary = "Walkthrough of an example Github Actions workflow that allows different steps for Push vs Pull Requests"
 +++
 ## My experience using Github Actions for CI/CD as a solo contributor